insin/nwb/docs/Configuration.md

 }
 ```

-If provided, this config will also be used to configure the `babel-loader` Webpack loader if there isn't any other configuration specified for it in [`loaders`](#loaders-object).
+If provided, Babel config will also be used to configure the `babel-loader` Webpack loader if there isn't any other configuration specified for it in [`webpack.loaders`](#loaders-object).

 ### Webpack Configuration

 #### `webpack`: `Object`

+Webpack configuration must be provided in a `webpack` object.

 ##### `loaders`: `Object`